EasyJellySniper/Squall-D3D12-Demo/README.md

 Realtime ray tracing reflection with FXAA applied.
 (FXAA is not in video but latest implementation.) <br>
 Recurrsive reflections are also supported, and I set the maximum recurrsive count to 3. <br>
 Both opaque/transparent can receive reflections.
 However only the frontmost transparent object can receive reflections for performance.) <br>
+I also use smoothness threshold check for saving performance. <br>

 Test Video: <br>
 https://www.youtube.com/watch?v=1tcz-XE0tuI <br>